lucaconte/BeatTheMeddler/README.md

 **ATTENTION** use  my[^5] repository scripts because those hosted into OWS  *now* doesn't  work beacuse of a duplicate table definition.

+###APN activation
+*Do this step if you plan to use iOS clients*

+Obtain  a certificate from Apple for APN service (propably a \*.cer), import in a Key Tool and export it splitted into two p12 file (apns-dev-cert.p12 and apns-dev-key.p12 for example); one for the certificate and the other for the related key.
+Now go to terminal and execute:

+    openssl pkcs12 -clcerts -nokeys -out apns-dev-cert.pem -in apns-dev-cert.p12

+**Do NOT digit a password!**
+and:

+    openssl pkcs12 -nocerts -out apns-dev-key.pem -in apns-dev-key.p12

+At the *first* time **Do NOT digit a password!** at the *second* one **type a password** should doesen't matter which.
+Now:

+    openssl rsa -in apns-dev-key.pem -out apns-dev-key-noenc.pem

+copy  apns-dev-cert.pem and apns-dev-key-noenc.pem somewhere into the File System reachable from PushServer and use them into PushServer's yml files

+##(Temporary) APN deactivation
+*useful part if you plan to test Android only as first*

+Remove @NotEmpty annotation above "private ApnConfiguration apn;" field definition   into org.whispersystems.pushserver.PushServerConfiguration class, so into yml PushServers's file the APN related params become optional.

+Into org.whispersystems.pushserver.PusServer's "run" method comment every row with apnSender var and pass null in the jersey Controller registration of the  PushController:

+    environment.jersey().register(new PushController(null, gcmSender));

+intead of

+    environment.jersey().register(new PushController(apnSender, gcmSender));

 ###Let's start the servers

 Use: